Data Protection Policy

 We value our relationship with you and want to explain how we process your personal data, which includes any information that could be used to identify you.
 This statement comprises our Data Protection Policy.
-It is in line with the European Union’s General Data Protection Regulation (GDPR) 2016 and the United Kingdom’s Data Protection Act 2018.
+It is in line with the European Union’s General Data Protection Regulation (GDPR) 2016, and with national legislation where applicable.

 Who are we?